 This is one of my personal favorite prompts: Try to work in the style of a master artist or a particular painting while creating a scene.
 Perhaps this means that you’ll try drawing your backyard in the style of “The Starry Night,” or try to add some Keith Haring flair to your drawing of a tree.
 Emulating the styles of classic art in your own work can help you create some really interesting scenes, and makes for a really fun journaling prompt.

 6. Choose a single word as a prompt.

->

-> Using a single word or phrase as an artistic prompt can be a fun way to creatively connect with nature.
-You can make a list of words and phrases or use Bluprint’s free list of prompts.
+Using a single word or phrase as an artistic prompt can be a fun way to creatively connect with nature.
+You can make a list of words and phrases or use Craftsy’s free list of prompts.
 Choose a different one whenever you need a prompt for journaling.
 For instance, if your prompt is “breeze,” you might draw a realistic scene of flowers being blown in the wind — or maybe you draw a more abstract piece, like the one above.
 It’s amazing how one word or phrase can inspire any number of pieces of art.